bou-samra/bou-samra/README.md

   [![Open Source](https://img.shields.io/badge/Open%20Source-FF9B00?style=flat&logo=open-source-initiative&logoColor=white)](https://opensource.org/)

 ## ⚙️ Approach to Development
-I enjoy tackling problems at all levels of software development, whether that means optimizing code for efficiency or delving into the details of retro systems to understand how they work.
-I find satisfaction in solving real problems, whether for modern systems or those with much more limited resources.
+I enjoy addressing challenges across all levels of the software stack, from optimizing code for performance to exploring the intricacies of retro systems to understand their inner workings.
+Whether working with modern systems or resource-constrained environments, I find satisfaction in solving practical problems and improving efficiency.

 I prefer **C** for its flexability and efficiency, but I have experience with a range of programming languages, giving me flexibility in how I approach development tasks.
 I’m also passionate about **open-source software**—the freedom to collaborate and share knowledge is what drives innovation.